yuan-xy/marso/docs/docs/usage.rst

 Utility
 -------

-|parso| also offers some utility functions that can be really useful:
+|marso| also offers some utility functions that can be really useful:

-.. autofunction:: parso.parse
+.. autofunction:: marso.parse
-.. autofunction:: parso.split_lines
+.. autofunction:: marso.split_lines
-.. autofunction:: parso.python_bytes_to_unicode
+.. autofunction:: marso.python_bytes_to_unicode

 Used By